 wget -q https://raw.githubusercontent.com/honeycombio/mongodbtools/master/scripts/mongo_stats.sh chmod 755 mongo_stats.sh ./mongo_stats.sh YOUR_API_KEY MongoDB locahost:27017

-Note: While the field names collected by this script differ from those collected by the logs parser or the tcp collector, we highly recommend using the same dataset name here.
+Note: While the field names collected by this script differ from those collected by the logs parser, we highly recommend using the same dataset name here.
 Interleaving these two different types of events will provide a richer and more interesting set of analyses over your MongoDB cluster.